Best Sandwich in Every U.S. State

 Louisiana boasts several famous sandwiches, including the muffuletta, but it's hard to beat a classic po' boy.
 Fillings abound, but we're partial to fried oysters — especially the version at Domilise's in New Orleans, which has a bit of a cult following for its fresh sandwiches cooked to order.
 You can even opt for a po' boy with half-oyster half-shrimp filling, a sensational combo.

 Purists, however, may turn their noses up at the Clam Shack’s choice to replace the traditional buttered hot-dog bun with a hamburger roll.
-To these folks, we suggest Red's Eats, the world-famous side-of-the-road shack in Wiscasset whose long line is indicative of its quality.
+To these folks, we suggest another seasonal best, Red's Eats, the world-famous side-of-the-road shack in Wiscasset whose long line indicates its quality.

 Often dubbed Baltimore's answer to barbecue, pit beef is cooked over coals until charred and crusty on the outside and tender and pink on the inside.
 Typically made with top round and sliced ultra thin, pit beef is best served on a Kaiser roll with horseradish, mayo and thinly sliced raw onion.